 With the Dakar rally, some manufacturers were happy about being participated, but Honda went on to win 1-2-3 positions in 1986.
 Just 5 years after their first appearance.
 And they did it on the then Africa Twin.

-Honda have now made use of that wild experience and fed it into their brand new avatar of that legendary Dakar motorcycle, the NXR750, and gives us the CRF 1000L Africa Twin.
+Honda has now made use of that wild experience and fed it into their brand new avatar of that legendary Dakar motorcycle, the NXR750, and gives us the CRF 1000L Africa Twin.
 A machine born in the factory but tamed in the wilderness that inherits the “go anywhere” phenomena and embodies the latest of technology and engine construction to literally do just that without any fuss.

 With this motorcycle, Honda throws a challenge at us - ‘It’s not a question of how far your Honda will go.
 It’s how far you’re willing to take it’.
 And knowing the reliability of a Honda, I’m guessing it’s a challenge for us to take upon without having to think twice about the machine.

 Ducati always have had this insanity in them to time and again bring up machines that push the boundaries of two-wheeled glory, a boundary that will make every other manufacturer look like a speck of dust.
 For this alone, we must hand it to the Italian with all pomp and flair that they can literally pull off a true bloody special edition.